kbrowngithub/liri-node-app/README.md

 ### Execution

 ```
-To execute the liri-node-app, from terminal window cd into the root directory of the liri-node-app and type:  node liri.js
+To execute the liri-node-app, from a terminal window cd into
+the root directory of the liri-node-app and type:
+    node liri.js

 ```